A logo with purple squaresDescription automatically generated

 When purchasing a DSCR from the Assured Supplier List, care providers are eligible to receive support funding and implementing their chosen solution, including:

-• Funding to cover licensing and implementation costs, as well as up to one year of running costs.
+• Match funding to cover licensing and implementation costs, as well as up to one year of running costs.

 • Guidance through the process to make the transition as seamless as possible